gitcoder-005/Image-Enhancement-and-Edge-Detection-using-Histogram-Equalization-and-CLAHE/README.md

 # Image Enhancement Project

-This project focuses on enhancing images using **Histogram Equalization** and **CLAHE (Contrast Limited Adaptive Histogram Equalization)** techniques with Python and OpenCV.
+This project focuses on enhancing images and Edge detection using **Histogram Equalization** and **CLAHE (Contrast Limited Adaptive Histogram Equalization)** techniques with Python and OpenCV.

 ## Features